UT Tyler Soules College of Business

 - Master of Science in Industrial Management

-The CBT has several student organizations, including: ATMAE, Accounting Society, Beta Alpha Psi, Beta Gamma Sigma, CBT Ambassadors, ENACTUS, Epsilon Pi Tau, Financial Management Association, and SHRM.
+The Soules College of Business has several student organizations, including: ATMAE, Accounting Society, Beta Alpha Psi, Beta Gamma Sigma, Soules College of Business Ambassadors, ENACTUS, Epsilon Pi Tau, Financial Management Association, and SHRM.